danijelmartinek/app-template/docs/architecture.md

 The root `package.json` configures workspace scripts that defer to [Turbo](https://turbo.build) tasks:

-- `dev` runs all development servers in parallel.
+- `dev` runs the Next.js development server (which also serves the Payload admin/API).
 - `build` orchestrates builds across applications and packages, respecting dependency graphs.
 - `lint` executes static analysis in every workspace.
-- `start` starts production servers.
+- `start` starts the production server.
 - `clean` clears build artefacts.

 All apps/packages should expose the same task names to benefit from caching and orchestration.